victordelval/react-component-exercise/README.md

 ### Testing the components

-* **Jest**, a test runner built and maintained by Facebook.
+* **Jest**, a test runner built and maintained by Facebook (Delightful JavaScript Testing)

+  * Easy Setup: Complete and easy to set-up JavaScript testing solution.
+Works out of the box for any React project.

+  * Instant Feedback: Fast interactive watch mode runs only test files related to changed files and is optimized to give signal quickly.

+  * Snapshot Testing: Capture snapshots of React trees or other serializable values to simplify testing and to analyze how state changes over time.

-* **Enzyme**, is a suite of test utilities for testing React that makes it incredibly easy to render, search and make assertions on your components
+* **Enzyme**, by Airbnb, is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.
+Enzyme's API is meant to be intuitive and flexible by mimicking jQuery's API for DOM manipulation and traversal.

 ## Project Structure